KHannah12/UseofNEL/README.md

 # UseofNEL

-This file contains the data and code relevant to the project 'Patterns and Predictors of the Use of Non-English Language Literature in Ecological Systematic Reviews and Maps'
+This file contains the data and code relevant to the project 'Language Inclusion in Ecological Systematic Reviews and Maps: Barriers and Perspectives'
+'
 For help please contact Kelsey Hannah at kelsey.hannah@uq.net.au

 UseofNEL_Data1 contains the data pertaining to the assessed studied